assen-totin/cdn/README.md

 ### Write the file ID and its metadata

-Write them to the metadata storage which will be used by CDN for authorisation (e.g., to the MySQL database).
+Write them to the metadata storage which will be used by CDN for authorisation (e.g., to the MySQL database); include all teh fields that will be needed for download.

-- Original file name.
-Will be used when serving the file with `Attachment` disposition.
-- Upload timestamp.
-Will be compared to `If-Modified-Since` request header.
-- Etag: will be used for `Etag` response header and compared to `If-None-Match` request header.
-- MIME type.
-Will be used as `Content-Type`.
-- Content disposition – serve inline or as attachment.
-- Size: file size in bytes.

 Test your authorisation query to make sure metadata is properly returned.